 - Add in the raisins and either orange zest or caraway seeds if you are using them.
 You may need to stir this in by hand with a spatula.

-- Turn the dough onto your cookie sheet and press together and pat down slightly into about a 10-inch circle.
+- Turn the dough onto your cookie sheet and shape into a ball.
+Pat down slightly into about a 8-9 inch circle.
 Brush the top with more buttermilk or a sprinkle of sugar.
-Using a serrated knife, cut an "X" across the top of the bread.
+Using a serrated knife, cut an “X” across the top of the bread.
 Bake for 45 to 50 minutes until golden brown and internal temperature of 190oF.
 Cool on a cooling rack.

 Notes